peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Hypergeometric_Distribution></a>
 ### Hypergeometric Distribution

-The following method generates a random integer that follows a hypergeometric distribution.
+The following method generates a random integer that follows a _hypergeometric distribution_.
 When a given number of items are drawn at random without replacement from a collection of items each labeled either `1` or `0`,  the random integer expresses the number of items drawn this way that are labeled `1`.
 In the method below, `trials` is the number of items